RadiusNetworks/radbeacon-gem/README.md

 # What's all this then?

-A ruby gem (almost) that provides RadBeacon scanning and configuring capabilities on a linux machine.
+A ruby gem that provides RadBeacon scanning and configuring capabilities on a linux machine.
 Currently the only supported beacon type is RadBeacon USB.

 # Scanning